KushalLimbasiya/Bloom/README.md

 # Bloom-Shooping-RN-App

-Bloom is an project that combines the power of React Native and Sanity to create a captivating hybrid mobile app for a beauty product shop.
+BeautyBlend is an exciting project that combines the power of React Native and Sanity to create a captivating hybrid mobile app for a beauty product shop.
 In this project, you will have the opportunity to learn and explore various technologies, including:

 # React Native